Tomev/qcflow/docs/source/model-registry.rst

 UI Workflow
 -----------

-This section demonstrates how to use the MLflow Model Registry UI to manage your MLflow models.
+This section demonstrates how to use the QCFlow Model Registry UI to manage your QCFlow models.

 Register a Model
 ^^^^^^^^^^^^^^^^

-Follow the steps below to register your MLflow model in the Model Registry.
+Follow the steps below to register your QCFlow model in the Model Registry.

-1. Open the details page for the MLflow Run containing the logged MLflow model you'd like to register.
-Select the model folder containing the intended MLflow model in the **Artifacts** section.
+1. Open the details page for the QCFlow Run containing the logged QCFlow model you'd like to register.
+Select the model folder containing the intended QCFlow model in the **Artifacts** section.

   .. figure:: _static/images/oss_registry_1_register.png

 2. Click the **Register Model** button, which will trigger a form to pop up.

-3. In the **Model** dropdown menu on the form, you can either select "Create New Model", which creates a new registered model with your MLflow model as its initial version, or select an existing registered model, which registers your model under it as a new version.
-The screenshot below demonstrates registering the MLflow model to a new registered model named ``"iris_model_testing"``.
+3. In the **Model** dropdown menu on the form, you can either select "Create New Model", which creates a new registered model with your QCFlow model as its initial version, or select an existing registered model, which registers your model under it as a new version.
+The screenshot below demonstrates registering the QCFlow model to a new registered model named ``"iris_model_testing"``.

   .. figure:: _static/images/oss_registry_2_dialog.png